yosinski/quadrasim/README.md

-Installation for the simulator in Windows
+Installing the Simulator in Windows
 ------------------------------------------

 Use the standalone file.